PowerClerk Support Center

 Locating the Incentive Design

-Anyone in a Role with the Edit Incentive Design privilege can edit Incentive Design by opening the PROGRAM DESIGN menu and clicking on Incentive Design.
-Please note: To be able to assign the Edit Incentives Design option within the Roles section, your Clean Power Research representative will have to switch on this feature for you.
+Anyone in a Role with the Edit Incentive Design privilege can edit Incentive Design by opening the PROGRAM DESIGN menu and navigating to Incentive Design.
+Please note: To be able to assign the Edit Incentives Design option within the Roles section, your Clean Power Research representative will switch on this feature for you.

 Locating the Incentive Design feature